 LOW LIGHT HAND HELD FOREST SHOTS

 I need to point out that there is 7-axis vs 8-axis image stabilisation between the 2 cameras.
-I don't know if this affected my results but with a lot of pixel peeing, it's possible there is a slight difference in sharpness between the 2 cameras at 1/6 of a second when shooting handheld with the Alpha 7R V performing ever so slightly better (BUT this is way slower than I would ever shoot handheld in real life - I'd be using a tripod normally).
+I don't know if this affected my results but with a lot of pixel peeping, it's possible there is a slight difference in sharpness between the 2 cameras at 1/6 of a second when shooting handheld with the Alpha 7R V performing ever so slightly better (BUT this is way slower than I would ever shoot handheld in real life - I'd be using a tripod normally).
 Having said that, it could also be the way I was handling the two cameras as I took the shots OR the fact I can't fully process the RAW files on the Alpha 7C R using the same Lightroom techniques yet for a true comparison.

 Regardless, I'm VERY impressed with these handheld results from BOTH cameras at such slow speeds -I think it goes to show that I need to trust the ability of my image stabilisation more often!